Zidane wants more goals from Isco

 "He had a brilliant game like everyone else, but above all I am happy about his goal, because he needs to score more goals."

-Madrid is next in action at home to Celta Vigo on Monday (AEDT).
+Madrid are next in action at home to Celta Vigo on Sunday.